-For brunch we’ve indulged in French toast, for lunch we’ve had crispy-skinned barramundi and for dinner we’ve treated ourselves to oysters Kilpatrick, twice-cooked pork belly, tender slip-off-the-bone roast lamb and flaky white-as-snow John Dory.
+For brunch we’ve indulged in French toast with poached pear or duck waffles, for lunch we’ve had crispy-skinned barramundi and for dinner we’ve treated ourselves to oysters Kilpatrick, twice-cooked pork belly, tender slip-off-the-bone roast lamb and flaky white-as-snow John Dory.

-During Sunset Sips, grab a beer or chilled glass of wine and indulge in the delicious bar snacks including oysters with semillon jelly, seafood tasting plates and whitebait fritters.
+During Sunset Sips, grab a beer or chilled glass of wine and indulge in the delicious bar snacks including oysters with semillon jelly, seafood tasting plates, baked camembert with honey and truffle, and whitebait fritters.

 Whether we choose the comfortable wishbone chairs inside, or plant ourselves right on the waterfront in the outdoor furniture, literally a stone’s throw from the sea, it’s a total treat whiling away a weekend gazing out over Broken Bay in this glorious restaurant on Ettalong’s foreshore with a glass of vino (or espresso) in hand.

 To really cement Ettalong and the restaurant on Australia’s food map, Natasha and Monique have invited some of the nation’s best chefs to cook up a storm in the coming months.

 You know them from Masterchef, their hatted restaurants and best selling cook books, and instead of having to travel to taste their food, they’re coming to the Coast for a series of intimate dinners.

 Acclaimed chef Sean Connolly was up first in October, taking over the waterfront kitchen with a four course feast including kingfish ceviche, oyster chowder, southern fried chicken and a vibrant beetroot and raspberry Eton Mess.
 In November it was Justin North’s turn.